| Manual for version 1.0 1. Quick start Type latex2slides in a terminal.

 image magnification, etc.).
 Make your slides again and see if they look better.

-Just type latex2slides --help to see the available
+2. Invoking latex2slides from the command line Just type latex2slides --help to see the available

 command line options.
 For more information, please see the